listen-lavender/pholcus/README.md

 # Pholcus

-It will be a nice no coding grabbing platform, but just have a simple demo for no coding scenario and mainly support coding scenario now.
+It will be a nice no coding datas grabbing platform, but just have a simple demo for no coding scenario and mainly support coding scenario now.

 And pholcus is in developping, anyone who agree with this idea and will contribute is welcome.